Adebayo, Cain lead Heat over Durant, Simmons and Nets - WHIZ News

 MAGIC 102, SPURS 99

-Paolo Banchero, the overall No. 1 pick in the June draft, had nine points and five rebounds as Orlando beat San Antonio.
+Paolo Banchero, the overall No. 1 pick in the June draft, had nine points and five rebounds to help Orlando win in San Antonio.

-Doug McDermott led the Spurs with 14 points, and Keita Bates-Diop added 12..
-Devin Vassell and Tre Jones scored 11 points each.
+Doug McDermott led the Spurs with 14 points, and Keita Bates-Diop added 12.

 HAWKS 123, BUCKS 113